janaagaard75/janaagaard75.github.io/posts/comments.md

 ## What-Comments

 What comments explain hat the code does.
-These kind of comment can generally always be replaced by writing self documented code instead.

-You should strive to write self-documenting code.
+These kind of comment can nearly always be replaced by writing self documented code instead.
+You should strive to write self-documenting code instead of using what-comments.

 TODO: Find a better example.